realm/realm-dart/flutter/realm_flutter/README.md

-# The official Realm SDK for Flutter
+# The official Realm SDK for Flutter™
 Realm is a mobile database - an alternative to SQLite and key-value stores.

 ## Build the native binary